Topological comparison theorems for Bredon motivic cohomology: Equivariant motivic homotopy theory

 \subsection{Unstable equivariant motivic homotopy theory}

 To keep exposition streamlined, we restrict attention to the case of a finite group $G$ over a field $k$.
+Furthermore we always assume that the order of $G$ is invertible in $k$.
 A \emph{motivic $G$-space} over $k$ is defined to be a presheaf of simplicial sets on $G\Sm/k$.
 We write $G\MS(k)$ and $G\bMS(k)$ respectively for the categories of motivic $G$-spaces and pointed motivic $G$-spaces over $k$.
 We are primarily interested in the stable equivariant motivic homotopy category, and so we only treat the unstable model structure for pointed motivic $G$-spaces.
 The category $G\bMS(k)$ is a symmetric monoidal category via the pointwise smash product $(F\wedge G)(X) := F(X)\wedge G(X)$ of motivic $G$-spaces.

 We make use of an equivariant version of the ``closed flasque model structure'' introduced in \cite{PPR:KGL}, a variation on the flasque model structure of \cite{I:flasque}.
 This model structure is particularly well-suited for topological realization.